-Now with all this information, you are ready to hit the road and explore Canada and meet the locals.
+With all the Canada Facts and information, you are ready to hit the road and explore Canada and meet the locals.

 What is the time in Canada?
 This depends on where you are in Canada.
 On that page you can find clocks showing the current time for all major Canadian cities, what time zone they are located in, and when daylight saving starts and ends.

 And now, with all your knowledge about Canada Facts, you are ready to hit the road, explore Canada and meet the locals.

 - 11 Facts about Small Town Living in Canada